- Run by the University of Leicester, in partnership with the University of Manchester, the University of Sheffield and NTT Data.

-There is already a well-developed system for collecting national data about major trauma patients – the Trauma Audit and Research Network (TARN) – and a more recent system for major trauma patient reported outcome measures (PROMs).
+There is already a well-developed system for collecting national data about major trauma patients – the Trauma Audit and Research Network (TARN) – and a more recent system for major trauma PROMs.

-This project from the University of Leicester and partners will take major trauma PROMs data to the next stage by linking it to the data held within TARN to create a model to predict PROMs, which will enable national clinical audit to focus on outcomes that are important to patients.
+This project from the University of Leicester and partners took major trauma PROMs data to the next stage by linking it to the data held within TARN to create a model to predict PROMs.

-A predictive model for PROMs will provide a new quality measure for national clinical audits, allow therapists to target interventions, enhance patient involvement in their recovery and enable researchers to identify high-risk groups for intervention studies.
+The work has provided a new quality measure for national clinical audits, allowed therapists to target interventions, enhanced patient involvement in their recovery and enabled researchers to identify high-risk groups for intervention studies.

 For more information about this project, please contact Timothy Coats, Professor of Emergency Medicine, University of Leicester.